Skip to content

 Brussels Governance Monitor

-Good Move: replaced by a new mobility plan
+Good Move: new regional plan to succeed it

-The February 2026 agreement announces the replacement of Good Move by a new Regional Mobility Plan, with smaller cells centred on school zones and a fundamental revision focused on road safety and quality of life.
+The February 2026 agreement provides for a new Regional Mobility Plan to succeed Good Move, with smaller cells centred on school zones and a fundamental revision focused on road safety and quality of life.

 Key figures